 7. What have you done to make your school or your community a better place?

-Things to consider: Think of community as a term that can encompass a group, team or a place—like your high school, hometown or home.
-You can define community as you see fit, just make sure you talk about your role in that community.
+Things to consider: Think of community as a term that can encompass a group, team, or place—like your high school, hometown, or home.
+You can define community as you see fit; just make sure you talk about your role in that community.
 Was there a problem that you wanted to fix in your community?

-The University of Oklahoma is home to a vibrant, diverse and compassionate University community.
-Our President, David L. Boren, refers to our strong community as "the OU Family."
+The University of Oklahoma is the home of a vibrant, diverse, and compassionate university community that is often referred to as “the OU family.”
 Please describe your cultural and community service activities and why you chose to participate in them.

 One of its essay prompts is for a diversity essay, which can be anywhere from 250 to 650 words.
 This prompt has a strong focus on the applicant's identity, interests, and background.

 ApplyTexas is similar to the Common Application but is only used by public colleges and universities in the state of Texas.
-The application contains multiple essay prompts, two of which (A and B) are diversity college essay prompts that ask you to elaborate on your environment, a community, and your personal identity.
+The application contains multiple essay prompts, one of which is a diversity college essay prompt that asks you to elaborate on who you are based on a particular identity, a passion you have, or a particular skill that you've cultivated.

-Essay B: Most students have an identity, an interest, or a talent that defines them in an essential way.
-Tell us about yourself.
+Essay B: Some students have an identity, an interest, or a talent that defines them in an essential way.
+If you are one of these students, then tell us about yourself.

 What Do Colleges Look for in a Diversity Essay?